AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 tributaries, and Alexandria dwindled from that time forth into a petty seaport town.\"[^413]

-The \"Universalist Quarterly,\" January, 1878, attributes the decline and disappearance of Universalism to an entire absence of polemic on the part of its advocates; and to regarding the doctrine as esoteric, instead of for all; in other words, the undemocratic methods of those who accepted it.
+The *Universalist Quarterly*, January, 1878, attributes the decline and disappearance of Universalism to an entire absence of polemic on the part of its advocates; and to regarding the doctrine as esoteric, instead of for all; in other words, the undemocratic methods of those who accepted it.
 These factors, no doubt, contributed, but they are not